PeterBohai/snoosdigest/README.md

 SnoosDigest also relies on [Amazon Web Service](https://aws.amazon.com/)'s (AWS) serverless service [Lambda](https://aws.amazon.com/lambda/) for background updates.
 The repository for these processes are available at [PeterBohai/snoosdigest-updater](https://github.com/PeterBohai/snoosdigest-updater)

+## Deployment

+SnoosDigest is currently deployed on [Heroku](https://www.heroku.com/), but it can easily be hosted anywhere else.

+**Heroku**

+-   Currently, both production and dev environment is deployed on Heroku
+-   Due to discontinuation of the free-tier Heroku service on November 28th, 2022, the dev environment will migrate to [Render](https://render.com/) after
+-   The Heroku-specific deployment files include
+    -   `Procfile`
+    -   `runtime.txt`
+    -   `package.json` (Heroku needs a package.json in the root directory)
+-   Two Heroku Buildpacks are used for deployment - `nodejs` and `python`

+**Render**

+-   A Heroku alternative for the dev environment
+-   The Render-specific deployment files include
+    -   `render.yaml`
+    -   `build.sh`
+-   The `Python` [Native Environment](https://render.com/docs/native-environments) is used for deployment
+    -   All Native Environments contains `node` during build and deploy.
+See [Included Tools and Utilities](https://render.com/docs/native-environments#included-tools-and-utilities)

 ## Running Locally